-Death toll in Sierra Leone mudslides rises to 419
+Death toll mounts in Sierra Leone mudslides

 Story highlights

-- More than 400 people laid to rest in mass burial after deadly mudslides
+- More than 400 people laid to rest in mass burial this week in Sierra Leone

-- Red Cross and Sierra Leone officials plead for international aid in wake of disaster

-Freetown, Sierra Leone (CNN)The death toll from this week's devastating mudslides in Sierra Leone has passed 400, with hundreds of people still missing, a government tourism minister told CNN.
+Freetown, Sierra Leone (CNN)Sierra Leone is facing significant health challenges after this week's devastating mudslides claimed nearly 500 lives, a government official said, with the number of dead expected to rise.

-As of Thursday, 419 bodies have been recovered from beneath the mud and rubble on the outskirts of the West African nation's capital of Freetown, Tourism and Cultural Affairs Minister Sidie Yahya Tunis said.
-On Thursday, 413 people laid to rest in a mass burial in the nearby town of Waterloo, Tunis said.
-About a third of the deaths were children, he said.
+Eighteen bodies were discovered Saturday, bringing the death toll to 499 people, according to Sidie Yahya Tunis, the tourism and cultural affairs minister.
+More than 150 children were among the dead, he said.

+The death toll includes those killed in mudslides on the outskirts of the West African nation's capital, Freetown, and fatalities from flash floods in other provinces, Deputy Health Minister Madina Rahman told CNN earlier.

+About 20,000 people have been displaced by the mudslides, including 5,000 children, presidential spokesman Abdulai Bayraytay said.

-The city morgue at Connaught Hospital in Freetown has been overwhelmed by the influx of victims in one of the deadliest natural disasters to hit Africa in recent years.
+The country also must battle cholera and malaria, Rahman said, in the wake of one of the deadliest natural disasters to hit Africa in recent years.

+Some residents have gotten skin infections from the water they have been washing in, and officials are putting in place plans for cholera preparedness and prevention, she said.
+"We are equipped to a point.
+We can't do it alone," she added.

 The crisis began Monday when heavy rains caused mudslides from the denuded slopes of Mount Sugar Loaf, about 5 miles from Freetown.
 Houses that hugged the slopes, many of them little more than wooden shacks with tin roofs, were buried after torrents of mud poured down under the force of the water.

-Rescue workers told CNN they were losing hope of finding whole bodies in the debris, with 600 people still unaccounted for.
+Rescue workers told CNN they were losing hope of finding whole bodies in the debris, with hundreds of people still unaccounted for.
 Some body parts have washed up on nearby beaches.

+The city morgue at Connaught Hospital in Freetown has been overwhelmed by the influx of bodies.

+On Thursday, 413 people were laid to rest in a mass burial in the nearby town of Waterloo, said Tunis, the tourism and cultural affairs minister.

 Many appeared shell-shocked in the wake of the disaster, crying as they walked along or looked for missing loved ones.
 One woman told CNN she had lost most of her family, including a sister who was heavily pregnant.